UFO News: Remarkable Double Sighting In Graz, Austria Attracts Interest Among Believers And Skeptics Alike

 The strange lights were captured on film by two witnesses from different locations in Graz and uploaded to YouTube by the UFO Institute.
 The clips, shot during early twilight on June 30, depicted two mysterious objects with dual lights seemingly performing maneuvers above the city.
 The objects were recorded for minutes, traveling in the skies and seemingly interacting with each other.

 Considering the behavior of the two objects, numerous UFO enthusiasts have stated that it was unlikely for the machines to be manned.
-In the YouTube comments section of the uploaded video alone, a number of UFO believers said that they saw similar lights in their area.
+In the YouTube comments section of the uploaded video alone, some UFO believers said that they saw similar lights in their area.
 One of the commenters, a resident of the United States, stated that identical lights were sighted around the Tennessee Mountains on June 28, two days before the Graz sightings.

 In Reddit’s official UFO subreddit, some users have also noticed that the Graz sightings were extremely similar to MUFON case number 75777, which was dated October 2, 2015.
 Also, a similar sighting in Graz, taken in the same area, was also reported back in 2015.